April 20th, 2010

 - Encourages positive credit management and usage

-Capital One’s Secured Mastercard’s standout feature is affordability, with a competitively-low annual fee of $29.
+Capital One’s Secured Mastercard’s standout feature is affordability, with a competitively-low annual fee.
 Plus there is no “one-time processing fee” like many secured cards charge and the security deposit can be as low as $75, whereas most secured cards require upwards of a $150-$200 security deposit.
 Lastly, Capital One offers credit line increases to qualified cardholders without additional security deposits.

 Another nice bonus is the free suite of tools and resources Capital One offers to track and monitor your spending.
 Think of these cards as your training wheels in the credit world.